 - Let us first explore how you can import and export the QAT customizations.
 To do so, click the Import/Export button (highlighted in red within Figure 4, below).
 From the resultant drop-down menu, select the Export all customizations option (highlighted in blue within Figure 4) to export your QAT customizations.

-Figure 4: Export all customizations option is selected
+Figure 4: Export all customizations option

 - This brings up the File Save dialog box, as shown in Figure 5.
 Provide a name and location, and click the Save button.